 House Bill 2836: A Blueprint for a Green Tomorrow

-House Bill 2836, filed in 2019, is a landmark legislation designed to propel Massachusetts towards a future powered entirely by renewable energy.
-The bill sets a bold target of achieving 100% renewable electricity by 2035 and extending that commitment to all energy needs, including heating, cooling, transportation, agriculture, and industry, by 2045.
+House Bill 2836, filed in 2019, is designed to propel Massachusetts towards a future powered entirely by renewable energy.
+The bill targets achieving 100% renewable electricity by 2035 and extending that commitment to all energy needs, including heating, cooling, transportation, agriculture, and industry, by 2045.
 The sources identified in the bill encompass solar photovoltaic or thermal, wind, ocean/wave/tidal, fuel-cell using renewable fuels, landfill gas, waste to energy, naturally flowing hydro, low emission biomass, and geothermal.

 Elias Franzen of Environment Massachusetts emphasizes the state’s untapped potential, stating that Massachusetts has enough offshore wind potential to power the state 19 times over, with rooftop solar alone capable of providing 47% of electricity.
 The bill outlines a phased approach, requiring 50% renewable energy by 2030, escalating to 80% by 2040.
 To ensure progress, the legislation mandates a yearly increase in renewable electricity, starting with 3% in 2020 and steadily rising thereafter.